PIH/old-wellbody-config/README.md

 off the previous branch created for the existing commit you are following on from?

-## Steps for updating Bahmni Apps when upgrading the version of Bahmni Apps we are using
+## Steps for updating Bahmni Apps when upgrading the version of Bahmni we are using

 When we upgrade to a new version of Bahmni, we want to start using the version of Bahmni Apps associated with that version, but we *don't* want to lose any custom modifications we've made that haven't been merged back in.
 What is the best